Why you should wait for your pup

 Congratulations!
 You have finally decided that now is the right time to introduce a puppy into your home.
 You have done all your research into the various breeds, and have come to a very informed decision on a breed that is best for not only yourself and your family, but for the puppy too.
 Now it’s time to get in touch with some of our breeders.

 You may notice that many of our breeders have long waiting times before a puppy becomes available to adopt.
-Whilst this may deter a lot of adopters, waiting for your puppy is an integral and necessary part of the process to ensure a healthy pup.
+Whilst this may deter a lot of buyers, waiting for your puppy is an integral and necessary part of the process to ensure a healthy pup.
 Let DoggyDoor run you through why it is important to become waitlisted for your puppy.

 Breeders on DoggyDoor need to be registered with an ANKC state member.
 In Victoria, for example, this organisation is Dogs Victoria.
-Most ANKC registered breeders will have extensive waiting lists filled with adopters eager for a puppy.
-Breeders will go through their waiting lists and select best-fit adopters to ensure that their puppies are placed in the right homes, tailored to their safety and well-being.
+Most ANKC registered breeders will have extensive waiting lists filled with buyers eager for a puppy.
+Breeders will go through their waiting lists and select best-fit buyers to ensure that their puppies are placed in the right homes, tailored to their safety and well-being.
 Most importantly, waiting for a registered ANKC-bred puppy ensures the health of your puppy.

 1. ANKC registered